rocioflo/rocioflo/README.md

 I'm Rocío Florencio✨ A Spanish Frontend Developer who sings her way through code.

 Right now I'm learning OOP patterns and, at the same time, Functional Programming.
-Talk about opposits! 👀 Always on the lookout for new challenges to get hooked on.
+Talk about opposites! 👀 Always on the lookout for new challenges to get hooked on.

 Don't miss out on my repositories.
 I'm always immersed in small projects that keep me learning🥰